connectjunkie/homebridge-beoplay/README.md

 ## Type parameter

 The speaker support in HomeKit is limited - only the Mute functionality is supported on a Speaker by default and the  iOS Home app (as of iOS 13) does not support speakers at all.
-Third party HomeKit apps may support speakers and may work for setting volume as well (for example - the [Elgato Eve app](https://apps.apple.com/gb/app/eve-for-homekit/id917695792) works) however you will not be able to control the speaker with Siri.
+Third party HomeKit apps may support speakers and may work for setting volume as well (for example - the [Elgato Eve app](https://apps.apple.com/gb/app/eve-for-homekit/id917695792) works) however you will not be able to fully control the speaker with Siri.

 For this reason this plugin also supports exposing the speaker as a Lightbulb (as per [this fork of the Sonos plugin](https://github.com/dominicstelljes/homebridge-sonos)) by setting "type" to "bulb" in your config.json.
 This will allow the Speaker to be muted/unmuted using Siri and the Home app, and allow the volume to be set as well.
 This will have some side effects though - Siri will mute the speaker if you say "Turn off the lights" and will change the volume if you say "Dim the lights to 20%".

 The television suppport introduced with iOS 12.2 is also supported for exposing the device (regardless of whether the device is actually a TV).
+This support is currently incomplete, however you will be able to turn the device on/off and select the active input in the Apple Home app, and increase and decrease the volume with your device hardware volume buttons in the Control Centre remote (note, this is not the Apple Remote app from the App Store).
+The other functionality of the Control Centre remote (for media control etc) is not currently implemented.

-This support is currently incomplete as it is a work in progress, and there is a limitation in that only one TV can be exposed via Homebridge as an accessory at a time.
+There is also a limitation in that only one TV can be exposed via Homebridge as an accessory at a time.
 This may mean that you won't be able to use this integration type if you already have another Homebridge TV plugin installed, or with multiple Beoplay devices - unless you have multiple instances of Homebridge running.
 Also - be aware that TVs are currently only visible in the Apple Home app, so you will not be able to interact with them in a third party HomeKit application.

 ## Mode parameter